GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of the Haze/Enkongedh.md

 * It can see in a 200 degree arc behind itself.
 This prevents foes from taking advantage of attacking its rear.
 * It can see infrared emissions, allowing it to see warm blooded creatures.
 * It is able to detect the presence of magic and the ki possessed by creatures.
-* It may _perform a ranged radiant attack.
+* It may perform a ranged radiant attack.
 This functions identically to a wand for all intents and purposes*.
 This attack can be fired forward as normal or through the creature's rear direction.
-It cannot b fired more than once per round nor on consecutive rounds.
+It cannot be fired more than once per round nor on consecutive rounds.